-Introduction: Mary Harrell-Sesniak is a genealogist, author and editor with a strong technology background.
-In this guest blog post, Mary explains that in earlier times funeral sermons were published and sold—and these documents often provide a wealth of family history information.
+Introduction: In this article, Mary Harrell-Sesniak explains that in earlier times funeral sermons were published and sold—and these documents often provide a wealth of family history information.
+Mary is a genealogist, author and editor with a strong technology background.

 You’re probably wondering what’s so exciting about funeral sermons, a rather sobering subject.
 Until recently I agreed, but then I did some genealogy research using funeral sermons and discovered that there are exciting ancestral details to be culled from them.